 Bianca had on her disbelief expression.
 “How could you act like nothing happened?
 Like…”

-Bianca’s reaction to Jacky’s passivity had also meant they had not mention the confrontation between him and Angela that one night.
+Bianca’s reaction to Jacky’s passivity had also meant they had not mentioned the confrontation between him and Angela that one night.

 “Bianca, please…” Angela came to Jacky’s rescue–despite the fact that she had reacted the same way at the beginning.
 “You don’t know how he feels.
 None of us do.”